appressoas/django_cradmin/docs/gettingstartedguide.rst

     </a>

 The other template we need to add links to is the ``account_dashboard.django.html`` file.
 Here we need to take the user from the CRadmin instance `account_admin` to the CRadmin instance `create_account`.
-There are several ways to put this link.
+There are several places to put this link.
 I just added it underneath the account name, in the page cover content block. ::

     {% block page-cover-content %}